The Dynamics of Rank-Maximal and Popular Matchings: Introduction

 \section{Introduction}

 We consider the dynamic version of the rank-maximal matching problem.
-In the rank-maximal matching problem we are given a bipartite graph $G = (A \cup P, \mathcal{E})$, where $A$ is a set of applicants, $P$ is a set of posts and edges have ranks.
+In the rank-maximal matching problem, we are given a bipartite graph $G = (\mathcal{A} \cup \mathcal{P}, \mathcal{E})$, where $\mathcal{A}$ is a set of applicants, $\mathcal{P}$ a set of posts and edges have ranks.
 An edge $(a,p)$ has rank $i$ if the post $p$ is one of the applicant $a$'s $i$th choices.
 A matching of the graph $G$ is said to be {\em rank-maximal} if it matches the maximum number of applicants to their rank one posts and subject to this condition, it matches the maximum number of applicants to their rank two posts, and so on.
-A rank-maximal matching can be computed in $O(\min(c \sqrt{n},n) m)$ time, where $n$ denotes the number of applicants, $m$ the number of edges and $c$ the maximum rank of an edge in an optimal solution \cite{IrvingKMMP06}.
+A rank-maximal matching can be computed in $\mathcal{O}(\min(c \sqrt{n},n) m)$ time, where $n$ denotes the number of applicants, $m$ the number of edges and $c$ the maximum rank of an edge in an optimal solution \cite{IrvingKMMP06}.
+The algorithm from \cite{IrvingKMMP06} consists in successive computations of a maximum matching $M_i$ of a so-called reduced graph $G'_i$.
+The reduced graph $G'_i$ contains an appropriately trimmed set of edges of rank at most $i$ and the computation of the maximum matching $M_i$ is always conducted by extending the previously found maximum matching $M_{i-1}$ of the reduced graph $G'_{i-1}$.
+Rank-maximal matchings have applications in assigning papers to referees \cite{GargKKMM10}, projects to students etc.